TekRx/jekyll-now/_drafts/2020-02-15-bashcommands.md

 Already up to date.
 ```

+**BONUS:** If you're feeling really brave and have your computer on all the time, you can setup a `Cron Job` to run in the dead of night to keep all your projects up to date.

 ### Scenario 2 - Update multiple GitHub projects
 I've updated multiple GitHub projects.
 Now I need to update all of them instead of going into each folder to update.